Howie Mandel Gets Real About Juggling His Mental Health Issues (2:44)

 Manage Your Mindset

-Forty-five percent of adults say that COVID-19 has negatively impacted their mental health according to a recent poll from the Kaiser Family Foundation.
+Forty-five percent of adults say that COVID-19 has negatively impacted their mental health according to an April 2020 poll from the Kaiser Family Foundation.
 This statistic seems to make sense in relation to the social distancing that has been ordered by local governments to stop the spread.
 As a result of distancing measures, social isolation can happen.

 “There are serious mental and physical side effects of social isolation,” says Dr. Jhalani.
 These can include heightened risks of depression, anxiety, high blood pressure, obesity, cognitive decline and even a compromised immune system.
 While there’s no immediate cause for alarm (those risks may occur over serious stretches of time), there are tools to help ease the strain of social distancing to feel closer to people that you can’t physically see.